ramoncardena/rexin-frontend/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm run serve`

+Runs de app in Server Side Rendering mode in development.
+Express starts in port 3000 managed by [Nodemon](https://nodemon.io/).
+The server will watch for changes and live reload.<br>
+Remember to execute `npm run build` if you make changes inside the client application in `/src`.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**